Quick 19-question sleep quality check-in for the past month.

 PSQI

-The Pittsburgh Sleep Quality Index, a past-month self-report measure of sleep quality.
+The Pittsburgh Sleep Quality Index, a self-report measure of sleep quality and sleep disturbances over the past month.

 Sleep latency